'Don't hesitate to ask for anything,' Biden tells tornado-hit Kentucky | Politics

 'Don't hesitate to ask for anything,' Biden tells tornado-hit Kentucky

-He promised to bring the might of the federal government to rebuild devastated communities https://www.reuters.com/news/picture/a-town-destroyed-the-grim-aftermath-in-t-idUSRTS3RB7Y that suffered billions of dollars in damage.
-In downtown Mayfield, Biden walked past scene after scene of the tornado's rampage, including piles of brick and scattered boards sat where structures used to be and dozens of buildings were turned to rubble.
+Beshear has said the dead included a dozen children https://www.reuters.com/article/usa-weather-tornadoes-idAFL1N2SZ28D and that he expected the death toll to rise in the coming days, with more than 100 still missing.
+The Federal Emergency Management Agency (FEMA) has sent search-and-rescue and emergency response teams to Kentucky, along with teams to help survivors register for assistance.

-President Joe Biden walked through the battered remains of Mayfield, Kentucky, on Wednesday to get a first-hand view of the destruction wrought by one of the deadliest tornado outbreaks in recent U.S. history.
+President Joe Biden walked through the battered remains of two Kentucky cities on Wednesday to get a first-hand view of the destruction wrought by one of the deadliest tornado outbreaks in recent U.S. history.
 The disaster, which killed at least 74 people in Kentucky and 14 elsewhere, has thrown Biden into his familiar role as consoler-in-chief.
 He promised to bring the might of the federal government to rebuild devastated communities https://www.reuters.com/news/picture/a-town-destroyed-the-grim-aftermath-in-t-idUSRTS3RB7Y that suffered billions of dollars in damage.

+Wearing hiking boots, a ball cap and a black mask, Biden walked through hard-hit cities, Mayfield and Dawson Springs, Kentucky, hugging survivors as he went along.
+"Don't hesitate to ask for anything," Biden said in Mayfield, while noting "there’s no red tornadoes, there’s no blue tornadoes," referring to the colors associated with Democrats and Republicans.

-In downtown Mayfield, Biden walked past scene after scene of the tornado's rampage, including piles of brick and scattered boards sat where structures used to be and dozens of buildings were turned to rubble.
-He stopped to chat with a woman who was sitting on a pile of bricks.
+As the day progressed, Biden walked past scene after scene of the tornado's rampage, including dozens of buildings that were reduced to rubble.
+In Mayfield, he stopped to chat with a woman who was sitting on a pile of bricks.
 He and his entourage paused to pray in the middle of a street.
-His message to faith-based groups helping out was, "You’re doing God's work.”
+He told faith-based groups helping out that "You’re doing God's work.”

-In an earlier briefing with Kentucky Governor Andy Beshear and emergency response officials, Biden said it was remarkable how the area's communities had come together to help each other out.
-“There’s no red tornadoes, there’s no blue tornadoes," he said, referring to the colors associated with Democrats and Republicans.

-“I have not seen this much damage from a tornado," he said, telling local officials, "don’t hesitate to ask for anything.”
+In Dawson Springs, Biden stood in front of a blown-out building and noted it was known as a place to go for its healing mineral waters.
+"Now it's our turn to help the entire town to heal," he said.

+The "scope and scale of destruction is almost beyond belief," Biden said.
+He said he wanted to come back to Dawson Springs to get a meal cooked by a woman he met.
+Kentucky Governor Andy Beshear, who joined Biden for the day of touring, said federal authorities have been deeply engaged in on-the-ground efforts.

+"We’ve gone from looking for our dead to hauling away the death and destruction around us," he said.
 Beshear has said the dead included a dozen children https://www.reuters.com/article/usa-weather-tornadoes-idAFL1N2SZ28D and that he expected the death toll to rise in the coming days, with more than 100 still missing.

-After Mayfield, Biden is set to tour Dawson Springs.
-The two towns, which are located about 70 miles (113 km) apart, were largely flattened by the twisters.
-The president's goal is to survey storm damage and make sure the U.S. government is doing everything it can to deliver assistance as quickly as possible to the hard-hit areas, White House deputy press secretary Karine Jean-Pierre told reporters on the flight from Washington.

 The Federal Emergency Management Agency (FEMA) has sent search-and-rescue and emergency response teams to Kentucky, along with teams to help survivors register for assistance.
 FEMA has also sent dozens of generators into the state, along with 135,000 gallons (511,000 litres) of water, 74,000 meals and thousands of cots, blankets, infant toddler kits and pandemic shelter kits.